EIDA/routing/doc/index.rst

  net sta loc cha start end

-If there is no defined timewindow, an empty string should be given as '' or "".
+If there is no defined time window, an empty string should be given as '' or "".

 .. warning:: The separation of a request in more than one URL/parameters can be
              avoided by a client who performs an expansion of the wildcards before contacting this service.
-However, in some complex cases it could also happen that a stream is stored in two different data centers depending on the timewindow.
+However, in some complex cases it could also happen that a stream is stored in two different data centers depending on the time window.
 In this case, it is unavoidable to split the request in more than one data center.

 Abnormal responses